 Students are required to select one module from the University-wide Studium.Pro offer.
 Here, KU students approach mainly socially relevant issues in an interdisciplinary context.
 This experience can provide essential impulses for subject-related work.

-Degree program description for the Master's degree program in Data Science
+Degree program description for the Bachelor's degree program in Data Science

-Degree program structure for the Master's degree program in Data Science
+Degree program structure for the Bachelor's degree program in Data Science

 The degree program is based on our Ingolstadt campus, this means that all Data Science courses are offered in Ingolstadt.
 Our institute is located in the newly renovated Georgianum.